-It's highly likely that you'll need a degree to climb the ranks in this sector - the highest paying business jobs, management roles and consultancy positions are offered at graduate level.
-What's more, the range of jobs you can get with a business degree is much broader than if you're entering the job market without one.
+It's highly likely that you'll need a degree to climb the ranks in this sector - the highest paying business, consultancy and management jobs are offered at graduate level.
+What's more, the range of jobs you can get with a business-related degree is much broader than if you're entering the job market without one.

 You may be able to work your way up without a degree in smaller businesses, but this can take years and you'll need extensive experience to progress.

-You'll provide information, support, coaching, advice and guidance to business people, from individuals looking to start their own business through to supporting established businesses.
+You'll provide information, support, coaching, advice and guidance to individuals looking to start their own business through to supporting established businesses.

 Learn more about the role of a business adviser.

-You'll not only need be an excellent communicator, with the ability to motivate others and lead change, but also well-equipped with analytical skills - ideally shown through a related degree, in a subject such as business information systems.
+You'll need excellent communication skills, the ability to motivate others and lead change and a related degree in a subject such as business information systems.

 Business development manager

 Concerned with improving and growing a business, you'll foster and develop relationships with customers, suppliers and other partners.
-You may work to improve profitability through careful strategic planning and positioning in the appropriate markets, or to enhance the operation of the business, position or reputation in some way.
+You may work to improve profitability or to enhance the operation of the business, position or reputation in some way.

 Discover what else you'll need to become a business development manager.

-Entry is possible with a degree in economics, or a joint degree of economics combined with:
+Entry is possible with a degree in economics, or a joint degree.

 Find out what you could earn as an economist.

 Not all consultancy jobs confine you to a desk.
-To become an environmental consultant you'll need an honours degree in a subject such as environmental and earth sciences, environmental management, geology or hydrogeology.
+To become an environmental consultant you'll need an honours degree in environmental and earth sciences, environmental management, geology or hydrogeology.
 You'll also need sound business skills and commercial awareness.

 You'll work with organisations on a range of environmental issues, offering expert advisory and assessment services to your clients with the aim of minimising or eliminating environmental damage.